cameroncurry/Squirrels/README.md

 Turn on verbose output with: ```#define SQURL_LOG 1``` Turn off: ```#define SQURL_LOG 0```

-Verbose output is "grepable", redirect standard output to a file of your choice
+Verbose output is "grepable"

+To grep verbose output, redirect standard output to a file of your choice

 To see actors starting up and shutting down, grep for "INIT"